 The pastor determines the size and membership of the council through a selection process of his discretion.
 Structure of the Council is formalized through bylaws with an elected Chairperson and a regular meeting schedule.

-Parish Pastoral Council Guidelines were approved and promulgated by Bishop William K. Weigand on November 21, 2005.
+Parish Pastoral Council Guidelines were approved and promulgated by Bishop William K. Weigand on November 21, 2005 and revised by Bishop Jaime Soto on October 2, 2013.
 Please use the following links to download the Guidelines in English or Spanish:

 The Parish Finance Council functions as a consultative body to the pastor.
 It consists of selected professionals to advise the pastor in these areas:

 - Preparation of the annual operating budget

 - Annual parish financial report, which is submitted to the Diocesan Bishop

 - Annual and periodic financial reports to the faithful

 The Council ensures that an adequate system of internal controls is in place to guide the parish in caring for and managing financial resources and temporal goods.
 The Parish Finance Council observes all policies and procedures outlined in the Parish Financial Management Handbook (refer to Section 102, Page 100-6)

 For more information about the Parish Finance Council, refer to Section 102, Page 100-6 of the Parish Financial Management Handbook.

 The Parish Vocations Committee exists to promote vocations to the priesthood and religious life, guiding and encouraging the parish community in prayer and education about vocations, and facilitating the launch of a vocation campaign in the parish.
 The Committee also works to encourage promising candidates.